Independent journalism with solidarity-based subscription model

 On 20th February 2003, the black day for Basque journalism, the Spanish authorities closed down the newspaper Egunkaria due to invented allegations of an illegal association with ETA.
 The police tortured the members of the newspaper's executive board during detention –i. e.
 ARGIA’s journalist and first director of the newspaper Pello Zubiria had to be transferred three times to the hospital in Madrid during detention–.
 The workers, did not shut up and created a new newspaper for the next day: Egunero, and after three months of a huge crowdfunding, they created the newspaper Berria.
 After seven years, in 2010 the defendants were acquitted on all charges related to ties to ETA.
 In 2012, the European Court of Human Rights in Strasbourg condemned the Spanish State for not investigating torture allegations, in Martxelo Otamendi’s case, the last director of Egunkaria.

 ARGIA continued its path as weekly magazine during the 80s, 90s, 2000s... with its ups and downs.
-For example, it was the first Basque media creating its own webpage on the Internet and, always consciously, decided to put all the information for free there.
+For example, it was the first Basque media creating its own webpage and, always consciously, decided to put all the information for free there.
 ARGIA also was the first media in the Basque Country publishing multimedia videos on its webpage, long before many big Spanish media.
 After the economic crisis (2008) that hit Spain and the Basque Country hard, the magazine made a collective process of reflection on what kind of journalism the team wanted to do.
 Since then, ARGIA's journalism is considered more critical with the economic and political authorities.
 ARGIA was then the first media in the Spanish State which was punished with the infamous Gag Law for publishing a photo where a policeman could be seen making a detention.
 ARGIA decided not to pay the fine, went to court and won.

 the first front page (2020) says: “Whitewash slavery?
 No, thank you”; the second (2021) is about how the Spanish-French border has become another obstacle for migrants; the third (2022) shows the civil disobedience action day for the Basque political prisoners’ rights, and the last one (2023) prays: “AI in the hands of big corporations?”.